 TTIP also is an opportunity to raise global standards.
 With a combined GDP of more than $30 trillion, the sheer size of the transatlantic economy will incentivize other countries to look to standards set in the TTIP.
 Accordingly, the United States and the EU should establish a high bar in such areas as cultivating the digital economy and combating trade and investment protectionism.

 Indeed, refusing to pursue this agreement would exact a price as other countries enter into new trade pacts with the EU.
-Already, the EU has dozens of FTAs in force with such countries as Mexico, Central America, Colombia, South Africa and South Korea.
+Already, the EU has more than 50 trade agreements in force with such countries as Mexico, South Africa and South Korea.
 It has concluded negotiations for additional agreements with Canada, Singapore, Ukraine and others.

-The EU is currently in negotiations with India, Japan, Malaysia, Thailand, Vietnam and the Mercosur bloc.
+The EU is currently in negotiations with India, Japan, and a number of countries in South America and Southeast Asia.
 Without a trade agreement in place with the EU, U.S. workers and companies could be put at a disadvantage in the giant European marketplace.

 Finally, the TTIP would not benefit the United States and the EU at the expense of other nations.
-In fact, liberalizing transatlantic trade would increase GDP in the rest of the world by as much as $130 billion, according to a CEPR study.
+In fact, liberalizing transatlantic trade would increase GDP in the rest of the world by more than $100 billion, according to a CEPR study.

 The principal rationale for FTAs is to unleash new flows of mutually beneficial trade between Americans and the citizens of our partner nations—and do so in a way that is fundamentally fair.
 With regard to the TTIP, the potential benefits are truly significant.